ACTA-Team/ACTA-contracts/docs/vault-contract-readme.md

 - `issuance_contract` is the on‑chain contract ID of the issuer that originated the VC.
 It is stored as metadata for traceability and future cross‑verification.
 - Today, the vault does not call or validate the issuance contract at `store_vc`; it just records the reference.

-**Current Testnet Issuance Contract ID**
+**Issuance Contract IDs (by network)**

-- `CANYEUDJCAPQ5ACXXJQXR4VA6727LFGFP2FFE35MF3YEQTXCMIA7BNWA`
+- Testnet: `CANYEUDJCAPQ5ACXXJQXR4VA6727LFGFP2FFE35MF3YEQTXCMIA7BNWA`
+- Mainnet: `CAIHPYSATKLN7WL4ERMX2HCEND4BXOWATH4ETYOJSY4MB7YRNY6L7TYC`

 ### Deploying the Issuance Contract (Testnet)